joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/03/13/arts/music/neil-young-spotify-joe-rogan.html

 **Why We Gave Up on the Future**\
-`The rise of political nostalgia isn’t just about “vibes”`\
+`The rise of political nostalgia isn’t just about “vibes.”`\
 https://nytimes.com/2024/03/13/opinion/politics/politics-nostalgia-economic-growth-pessimism.html

 **Anna Wintour Sings!
 (Sort Of.)**\